navdeepsingh/navdeepsingh.github.io/_posts/2016-06-29-laravel-eloquent-belongstomany-relationship.md

 });
 {% endhighlight %}

-In Participant Model we make a connection with Question and Participant Answers via belongsToMany like below
+<p>In Participant Model we make a connection with Question and Participant Answers via belongsToMany like below</p>
 {% highlight %}
 class Participant extends Model {
  public function answers()